Interpretable Early Warnings using Machine Learning in an Online Game-experiment: Results

 \subsection{Evaluation by composition and transition}

 The above evaluation results are computed over all time instances of all compositions.
 However, we expect our algorithm to perform better for some transitions than others.
-We examine the per-composition predictions by calculating a ROC AUC for each transition in the 2022 test set, as discussed in SI section~\ref{secSI:percompo}.
-For a warning range of \SI{20}{\minute}, $41\%$ of the transitions have a ROC AUC greater than 0.8, compared to $27\%$ at a range of \SI{1}{\hour} (Fig.~\ref{figSI:ROC}b).
-At the 20-minute range, $27$\% perform at or worse than random, compared to $38$\% at a range of \SI{1}{\hour}.
+We examine the per-composition predictions by calculating a ROC AUC for each transition in the 2022 test set, as discussed in SI Section~\ref{secSI:percompo}.
+For a warning range of \SI{20}{\minute}, $44\%$ of the transitions have a ROC AUC greater than 0.8, compared to $27\%$ at a range of \SI{1}{\hour} (Fig.~\ref{figSI:ROC}b).
+At the 20-minute range, $27$\% perform at or worse than random, compared to $41$\% at a range of \SI{1}{\hour}.
 While our algorithm performs well on a significant portion of transitions, it is unable to predict some of them.

-For some compositions, our predictions are close to the perfect-prediction line as a composition approaches transition (Fig.~\ref{fig:traj}a).
+For some compositions, our predictions provide useful warnings where predictions are reasonably accurate near transition (Fig.~\ref{fig:traj}a).
 For compositions where the algorithm performs poorly and \tttpr oscillates in time (Fig.~\ref{fig:traj}b), there may be continually high activity.
 When there are no detectable warning signals, \tttpr should remain relatively constant (Fig.~\ref{fig:traj}c).

-To avoid many subsequent warning alarms, which could be inconvenient for a real-world transition, we implement a system with a \textit{warning cooldown} (see SI section~\ref{secSI:cooldownWarn}).
+To avoid many subsequent warning alarms, which could be inconvenient for a real-world transition, we implement a system with a \textit{warning cooldown} (see SI Section~\ref{secSI:cooldownWarn}).
 Here, the system must ``cool down'' before issuing another warning, as in Ref.~\citenum{hylandEarlyPredictionCirculatory2020}.
 Requirements for such warnings are stricter, which inevitably leads to a lower performance for our cooldown warning system (see the ROC curve in Fig.~\ref{figSI:continuous-warn}).